ResEnv/chain-api/README.md

 * `value` (various) - The most recent reading from this sensor.
 Currently only floating point sensors are supported, but in the future this could be an xyz position, GPS coordinate, image, etc.

-_TODO: We need to figure out a way to communicate the datatype_

 ### Example